 Southern Oregon Aspire was originally formed as SPARC Enterprises and was incorporated in 1975.
 The organization was directed then and still is by an all-volunteer Board of Directors representing a cross section of the county.
-As an alternative to state institutionalization, SPARC Enterprises was committed to providing goal oriented services which facilitated the growth and development of each individual with intellectual and developmental disabilities.
+As an alternative to state institutionalization, SPARC Enterprises was committed to providing goal-oriented services which facilitated the growth and development of each individual with intellectual and developmental disabilities.
 The training program was designed to stimulate each individual’s mental, social, emotional and physical development with the vocational orientation provided by the work training facilities.

 In the early days SPARC Enterprises was comprised of three major production components.
-The manufacturing component provided opportunities for training with wood working equipment.
+The manufacturing component provided opportunities for training with woodworking equipment.
 Products such as survey stakes, tree shades, box cleats, wooden stickers, grape separators, and by-products of kindling and sawdust were shipped locally and to various locations on the west coast.
 The second component actively supported the energy conservation movement through its involvement in recycling newspaper, computer paper, ledger or office paper and IBM cards.
 Newspaper drop boxes were conveniently located throughout the county and regular high volume customers were provided with individual site pick-up services.
-The third component included all the sub contract work performed for local businesses.
+The third component included all the subcontract work performed for local businesses.
 This initially involved mostly bench work which lent itself especially for training those individuals with multiple disabilities.

-As we celebrate our 45th anniversary of providing supports to people with developmental and intellectual disabilities we are proud of what we have accomplished, but it doesn’t stop there.
+As we celebrate our 44th anniversary of providing supports to people with developmental and intellectual disabilities we are proud of what we have accomplished, but it doesn’t stop there.
 We look forward to the future and the differences we can make for the people we support.
-We will focus our efforts on Community Integrated Employment and helping those we support secure jobs in their local communities.
+We will focus our efforts on Community Employment and helping those we support secure jobs in their local communities.
 Not only does it impact their lives, but the lives of those they work with and for.
 Together we can make this happen!